 Integrated Graphics do have become much more powerful over the last couple of years but it does not mean that they can beat a decent gaming graphics card.
-Nowadays you can find better and powerful integrated graphics in latest Intel Core i3, Core i5 and Core i7 processors.
+Nowadays you can find better and powerful integrated graphics in the latest Intel Core i3, Core i5, and Core i7 processors.
 The integrated graphics solution that you can find in Intel Processors is Intel HD Graphics.
-Also AMD has their own A-series APU (Accelerated Processing Unit) processors that come with powerful Radeon R7 and Radeon HD graphics.
-Here in this post I am going to make a general comparison between integrated graphics and discrete graphics card.
+Also, AMD has their own A-series APU (Accelerated Processing Unit) processors that come with powerful Radeon R7 and Radeon HD graphics.
+Here in this post, I am going to make a general comparison between integrated graphics and discrete graphics cards.

 Graphics Card vs Integrated Graphics

 Here is neck to neck comparison between integrated graphics and a dedicated graphics card.
 Please note that this is a generalized comparison and here I am not talking about a particular graphics card or integrated graphics solution.

-Integrated graphics have gone better but still they are no match for even a good entry level graphics card from Nvidia or AMD.
-For running latest games integrated graphics is a joke and even if it can run them then it will be on lowest graphics settings possible with low or unplayable frame rates.
-Whereas a budget graphics card like GT 730 or R7 250 will let you enjoy latest games on decent graphics settings and you can run older games and mid-level games at high settings.
+Integrated graphics have gone better but still, they are no match for even a good entry-level graphics card from Nvidia or AMD.
+For running the latest games integrated graphics is a joke and even if it can run them then it will be on the lowest graphics settings possible with low or unplayable frame rates.
+Whereas a budget graphics card like GT 730 or R7 250 will let you enjoy the latest games on decent graphics settings and you can run older games and mid-level games on high settings.

 Also, an integrated graphics solution does impact the performance of the system because it uses your system memory or RAM for its graphics-related work whereas every dedicated graphics card comes with its own video memory which is much faster (GDDR5, HBM, HBM2 memory) than the normal system memory or RAM.
 For normal work and watching movies integrated graphics might be a fine choice but if you want to play games or want to work with professional graphics applications or software then you must buy a good dedicated graphics card for your PC.